From RAG to Agentic RAG for Faithful Islamic Question Answering: Introduction

 A central obstacle in knowledge-intensive Islamic QA is \textit{hallucination}.
 Multilingual studies suggest that Arabic settings can amplify factuality and faithfulness errors, and that coarse answer-level metrics often miss subtle inconsistencies important for normative argumentation \citep{islam2025how,alansari2025arahallueval,hosseini2025perhallueval,elchafei2025span-level,wang2025joint}.
 Moreover, test-time scaling results show that longer reasoning traces do not reliably improve grounding and may even increase overconfident errors \citep{gema2025inverse,zhao2025test-time}.
-This motivates retrieval-based grounding, especially agentic setups that interleave search, tool use, and verification, but practical reliability depends on robust tool orchestration and domain ontologies \citep{liang2025reasoning,li2025towards}.
-Accordingly, we target three under-specified and under-measured needs in Islamic QA: \textit{(i)} Arabic--English robustness, \textit{(ii)} calibrated abstention under insufficient evidence, and \textit{(iii)} evidence-grounded generation aligned with canonical sources \citep{bhatia2024swan}.
+This motivates retrieval-based grounding, especially agentic setups that interleave search, tool use, and verification, but practical reliability depends on robust tool orchestration and domain ontologies \citep{liang2025reasoning}.
+Accordingly, we target three under-specified and under-measured needs in Islamic QA: \textit{(i)} Arabic--English robustness, \textit{(ii)} calibrated abstention under insufficient evidence, and \textit{(iii)} evidence-grounded generation aligned with canonical sources \citep{bhatia-etal-2025-swan}.
 Figure~\ref{fig:islamicsimpleqa-framework} summarizes our motivation and method in a current--proposed--outcome view, contrasting today’s Islamic QA pipeline with our Islamic grounding-based approach and its resulting citation-backed bilingual answers.
-Our contributions are as follows: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item \textbf{Bilingual Islamic QA benchmark:} \dataset\ comprises 3{,}810 Arabic--English questions with atomic, single-gold answers\footnote{Many Islamic questions \emph{allow} multiple valid answers across interpretive traditions (madh\=ahib).
-To enable reliable generative evaluation, we focus on \emph{atomic} items with a single text-grounded answer; handling disputed cases via multi-reference/equivalence-class grading is left to future work.} and a strict \texttt{Correct}/\texttt{Incorrect}/\texttt{Not\_Attempted} labeling scheme, enabling direct measurement of \textit{hallucination} and \textit{abstention}.